 This is another key advice from Mr. King.
 Leave the story alone for a while and write something else, most preferably, something completely unrelated.
 I had an idea for a sequel, so I started writing that.

 I’d read over and over the importance of getting feedback for your work.
 Since I live in Germany and knew no other writers, the only way for me was to join an online critique group.
 I chose Scribophile.
 This site lets you post your work for critique, as long as you critique others.
 It works on a point system – the more you critique, the more points you get, and the more you can post.
 It’s also a great site for networking with other writers, learn about the craft, and get tips on querying and publishing.

 Critiquing others really helped me further learn what works and what doesn’t.
 And getting different points of view on your own writing is priceless.

 There are other ways to get feedback that don’t involve this site, like finding a critique partner on Facebook, Twitter, or out in the real world.
 Just get someone to read your work and return the favor, preferably another writer.
 Your writing will only improve.

-My first draft rested for about two months (the time it took me to finish the sequel), and during that time I learned a lot more about writing, so I could see how terrible my draft truly was.
+My first draft rested for about two months and during that time I learned a lot more about writing, so I could see how terrible my draft truly was.
 When I had originally finished it, I thought I just needed to get some feedback and it would be ready for publication, but I was so wrong.
 There was a lot of work to do.

 Something I learned while my draft rested was the importance of plot structure and character arcs for a well-rounded story.
 Many people don’t believe in structuring their novels, feeling it’s better to let it flow naturally, but I disagree.
 Learning about all this and incorporating it into my novel helped it become so much better.
 It also gave me ideas for new scenes/dialogue to add layers to the story that it originally lacked.